tdevwk/t2gt-chicago-22/README.md

 # What it does

-User can export their CC or debit card activity into a csv, and they would upload it to our app/site.
-The data will be processed and the UI will display the result in a bar graph.
-When the user uploads the CSV, they see their monthly expense, debt, and how much they earn in a monthly basis.
+Users export their CC or debit card activity into a csv, and then upload it to our site.
+The data will processed and then users will be able to see their spending in a bar chart, organized by categories such as automotive expenses, entertainment expenses, etc. The user can see their monthly expenses, debt, and how much they earn in a monthly basis.
 Based on that information, they are given suggestions on how much they should pay towards debt.

 # How we built it